ViewComponent/view_component/docs/guide/slots.md

 ## Polymorphic Slots

 Polymorphic slots are defined using a series of constituent types.
-Users specify the type when filling in the slot, along with type-specific arguments.
+Users specify the type when defining the slot contents, along with type-specific arguments.
 The polymorphic slot uses the given type to render the right content.

 For example, consider this list item component that can be rendered with either an icon or an avatar visual.
 The `visual` slot is passed a hash mapping types to slot definitions, and is therefore polymorphic: